fufu70/SolarSystem-Graph/README.md

         scale: Math.random(),
         onHover: function() {
             document.getElementById('header').innerHTML = 'Das Knaben Wunderhorn';
+        },
+        onClick: function() {
+            document.getElementById('header').innerHTML = 'Loading Das Knaben Wunderhorn';
         }
     }
     ...
 ])
 ```

-The planetary like objects contain several bits of information, the id of the planet, its level of importance and scale, and an onHover function.
+The planetary like objects contain several bits of information, the id of the planet, its level of importance and scale, an onHover function, and an onClick function.
 The importance reflects the distance of the planet from the sun.
 The scale represents the size of the planet.